NikhilNarayana/Melee-YouTube-Uploader/README.md

 Ultimate characters are currently ordered by the default character select screen without echo stacking.
 If you don't add any characters for either player, both players will not have characters in the title.
 Characters that are selected will be in the order they are shown in the list, not the selected order (unfortunate issue with the GUI framework).
-You can swap the character list using the menu bar or load the preferred character list by using `meleeuploader` for Melee and `smashuploader` for Ultimate.
+You can swap the character list using the menu bar or load the preferred character list by using `meleeuploader` for Melee, `smashuploader` for Ultimate, `s64uploader` for Smash 64, `rivalsuploader` for Rivals, and `splatoonuploader` for Splatoon.
 There is also the option to load your own character list, instructions can be found at the bottom.

 #### YouTube PlaylistID
 The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
 The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.

 If you need to generate a playlist you can also that here by typing in a playlist name.
 Make sure it doesn't contain "PL" anywhere in the name otherwise it will fail.

 #### Bracket Link